Quick Answer

 - You need competitive pricing benchmarks to inform your proposals

-- You pursue contracts in both federal and SLED markets and want a single vendor relationship
+- You pursue contracts in both national-government and SLED markets and want a single vendor relationship

 - Your team already uses GovSpend and is exploring whether the new Opportunities module closes the signal gap